The History of Stock Market Shutdowns

 Most trading halts had to do with severe losses and attempts by regulators and government officials to stem them.

-Our economic system will naturally go haywire when this is the case and the fall in markets isn’t merely psychological.
+Our economic system will naturally go haywire when market closures take place and the fall in markets isn’t merely psychological.
 It reflects a huge re-rating in discounted expectations.

 Moreover, stock market shutdowns lock people out of their money and an important source of savings that they can tap, if necessary.